A comprehensive study on beam dynamics inside symmetrically chirped waveguide array mimicking the graded index media: Variational Analysis and Results

 \subsubsection{Evolution dynamics of a Gaussian beam in a nonlinear quadratic chirped WA}

-In this section we focus to explore the role of nonlinearity on a Gaussian beam which is a natural choice for the \textit{ansatz} function in a linear WA.
-The governing equation of a beam propagating inside a nonlinear quadratic chirped WA is derived in Eq. \eqref{eq:cont_quad_2}.
-We adopt the VA for the Gausian \textit{ansatz} (as given in Eq. \eqref{eq:gauss_ansatz}) that results in the set of ODE as,
+This section examines the influence of nonlinearity on a Gaussian beam, which serves as a suitable \textit{ansatz} function in a linear WA.
+The governing equation for beam propagation within a nonlinear quadratic chirped WA is presented in Eq. \eqref{eq:cont_quad_2}.
+Utilizing the VA, the Gaussian \textit{ansatz} outlined in Eq.\eqref{eq:gauss_ansatz} leads to a set of ODE,

-Exploiting the set in Eq. \eqref{eq:nonl_quad_va} we intend to examine the dynamics of a Gaussian beam inside quadratic a chirped WA where Kerr nonlinearity should play a crucial role.
+Exploiting the set in Eq.\eqref{eq:nonl_quad_va} we intend to examine the dynamics of a Gaussian beam inside quadratic chirped WA where Kerr nonlinearity should play a crucial role.
 In \figref{fig:gauss_quad_nonl}(a) we illustrate the beam oscillation owing to the SPM induced self-focusing for a moderate power level of $P_0=270$ W (which makes $\mathcal{N} = 0.2$).
 The variational results (solid red dots) are found to be in well agreement with full numerical results (solid black line).
 Note that this oscillatory beam dynamics bears a resemblance to the self-focusing observed in parabolic graded index fibers \cite{karlsson_dynamics_1992, Hansson2020}.
 The evolution of the beam-width is approximately governed by the following ordinary second order differential equation,